freeradical13/freeradical13.github.io/index.md

 ##### Chloroplasts

 [Chloroplasts][] are plastids that act as the site of photosynthesis.
-Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (although the outer two membranes are not used for ATP synthesis like in mitochondria, but are just a relic of endosymbiosis).
+Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (the outer membrane is not used for ATP synthesis like in mitochondria but is a relic of endosymbiosis).

 Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into membraned sacs called thylakoids which are arranged into stacks called [grana][] (a single stack being a granum).
 [Chlorophyll][] molecules in the thylakoid membranes absorb light and the Calvin Cycle uses that energy to synthesize organic compounds.

-Plants have leaves which include [mesophyll cells][] that contain chloroplasts.
-CO<sub>2</sub> enters the leaf through pores called stomata (singular stoma).
+Plants have leaves which include [mesophyll cells][] that contain chloroplasts (the mesophyll cells on the top of the leaves exposed to the most sunlight are [Palisade Cells][]).
+Mesophyll cells have [both chloroplasts and mitochondria][].
+Between the mesophyll cells and the veins (e.g. phloem) are vein-protecting [Bundle-Sheath Cells][].

-C<sub>4</sub> plants use [bundle-sheath cells][] to finish the Calvin cycle by concentrating CO<sub>2</sub> around RuBisCO to increase RuBisCO's fixation efficiency.
+An alternative and less common method of Carbon fixation is [C<sub>4</sub> Carbon fixation][c4 carbon fixation] which creates 4-Carbon products (instead of 3-Carbon products) in the Calvin Cycle using [PEP Carboxylase][].
+C<sub>4</sub> plants finish the Calvin cycle in the chloroplasts of bundle-sheath cells instead of mesophyll cells and concentrate more CO<sub>2</sub> around RuBisCO to increase RuBisCO's fixation efficiency.
 Although this process is more efficient, it also uses more energy.

 Some plants in arid conditions are called [xerophytes][] and use [Crassulacean Acid Metabolism][] (or CAM) as opposed to C<sub>3</sub> or C<sub>4</sub> in which stomata open during the night and fix Carbon into vacuoles which are used during the day in the Calvin Cycle.